AgentTy/General/README.md

 #General.Model.PhoneNumber
   The PhoneNumber class uses an embedded XML file that allows it to parse any number from around the world, and know where that number is from and how to dial it from anywhere else in the world!
+  See ModelTests.cs in General.Tests for more thorough demonstrations

           PhoneNumber phone1 = new PhoneNumber("867-5309","702"); //Local number (area code defaults per your settings) bool valid = phone1.Valid; //True